-For the representation of universal statements, unlike the visually clear spatial containment relations in the case of Euler diagrams, Venn's solution is ‘to shade them [the appropriate areas] out’ ([Venn 1881], p.
-122).
+For the representation of universal statements, unlike the visually clear spatial containment relations in the case of Euler diagrams, Venn’s solution is ‘to shade them [the appropriate areas] out’ (Venn 1881: 122).
 By using this syntactic device, we obtain diagrams for universal statements as shown in Figure 3.

 Figure 3: Venn’s shading

-Venn's choice of shading might not be absolutely arbitrary in that a shading could be interpreted as a visualization of set emptiness.
+Venn’s choice of shading might not be absolutely arbitrary in that a shading could be interpreted as a visualization of set emptiness.
 However, it should be noted that a shading is a new syntactic device which Euler did not use.
 This revision gave flexibility to the system so that certain compatible pieces of information may be represented in a single diagram.
-In the following, the diagram on the left combines two pieces of information, “All A are B” and “No A is B,” to visually convey the information “Nothing is A.” The diagram below, representing both “All A are B” and “All B are A,” clearly shows that A is the same as B:
+In the following, the diagram on the left combines two pieces of information, “All A are B” and “No A is B,” to visually convey the information “Nothing is A.” The diagram on the right, which represents both “All A are B” and “All B are A,” clearly shows that A is the same as B:

 In fact, using primary diagrams also avoids some other expressivity problems (to do with spatial properties of diagram objects) discussed below, in Section 3.
 Surprisingly, Venn was silent about the representation of existential statements, which was another difficulty of Euler diagrams.
 We can only imagine that Venn might have introduced another kind of a syntactic object representing existential commitment.
 This is what Charles Peirce did about twenty years later.